-The last subcategory theme that was present in this session that comprised the the responsibilities of a parent and caring for her siblings from a young age.
+The last subcategory theme that was present in this session that comprised the Interpersonal Relationship Parent theme was Family of Origin.
+CP2 described having to take on the responsibilities of a parent and caring for her siblings from a young age.
 While she believed that this "took away her childhood," she also expressed having accepted these experiences, and reconciling with her mother to some extent: